Physical Education Intent Statement:

 - Challenging themselves

-Birches First School have achieved the Gold Games Sports Mark and are currently working towards platinum.
-This demonstrates the school’s commitment to the development of competition across the school and community.
+In 2022-2023, Birches First School completed a case study demonstrating how we have engaged those young people that need it most and achieved the Platinum Games Sports Mark.
+This demonstrates the school’s commitment to the development of competition across the school and community as well are promoting physical activity with all pupils.

 All children receive a broad and balanced PE curriculum.
 Every child will access the all the key areas of the subject.
 Teachers plan PE with clear progression of skills and knowledge.
 This ensures that all children access it at an age-appropriate level.